 Julia Cook Inspires Kids to Become Lifelong Problem Solvers

-Fast forward to October of this year when I had the pleasure of meeting Julia Cook, a former guidance counselor and the author of dozens of books that deal with social and emotional issues.
+I recently had the pleasure of meeting Julia Cook, a former guidance counselor and the author of dozens of books that deal with social and emotional issues.
 How I wish I had known about Julia Cook when I was still teaching!

 Julia and I connected at the Elementary School Conference, and it didn’t take long to discover her passion for writing books that enable kids to become life-long problem solvers.
 You might be familiar with some of her more popular books like My Mouth is a Volcano and A Bad Case of Tattle Tongue, but you might not be aware that she has written over 40 such books and many of them have teacher guides to go with them.
 I only had to read a few of her books to fall in love with them!